sooftware/kospeech/README.md

                   -normalize -del_silence -input_reverse
 ```
 Now you have a model whuch you can use to predict on new data.
 We do this by running beam search (or greedy search).
+Like training, you can choose between `Default setting` or `Custom setting`.

 ### Checkpoints
 Checkpoints are organized by experiments and timestamps as shown in the following file structure.